JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    An image with a lower priority is used only when an available image with a higher priority reaches its active agents limit.

+   > The value of the **Image priority** field is assigned to the [teamcity.agent.priority](build-agent.md#Agent+Priority) property of each agent that originates from this image.
+You can manually specify this property for any other non-AWS-hosted agent to control which agents TeamCity should prioritize.
+   >
+   {type="note"}

 5. Set up the maximum number of active cloud agents starting from this image.
 Note that the total number of agents started from all images added to a profile cannot exceed the limit set on the settings page of this profile.
 6. Specify the [agent pool](configuring-agent-pools.md) to which newly created instances will belong.
 7. Click **Save** to exit the image settings page.